Britney Spears allowed to hire her own attorney in conservatorship battle - Local News 8

 By Chloe Melas and Faith Karimi, CNN

-A sobbing Britney Spears lashed out at her father Wednesday for the second time in less than a month, saying in a court hearing that she wants him out as the co-conservator of her estate and charged with abuse.
+Britney Spears publicly lashed out at her father for the second time in less than a month, saying in a court hearing Wednesday that she wants him out as the co-conservator of her estate and charged with abuse.

 “I want to press charges against my father today,” Spears told the court by phone, breaking down in tears at times.
 “I want an investigation into my dad.”